-Reference Current Finding

-- 6 Guildhall 6.4 From the Workspace business area: there is a single leaf door to the rear of the Guildhall, which provides a CEW that meets with current guidance.
+Reference Current Finding Recommendation Priority 6 Guildhall 6.4 From the Workspace business area: there is a single leaf door to the rear of the Guildhall, which provides a CEW that meets with current guidance.
 The door is fitted with a ring handle that cannot be operated with the use of a clenched fist.
-Though this is likely to be an original feature, the possibility of replacing it with a handle that can be operated with a clenched fist should be investigated. - 6 Guildhall 6.5 From the lobby area of the main stairs: original wooden doors lead into the space.
+Though this is likely to be an original feature, the possibility of replacing it with a handle that can be operated with a clenched fist should be investigated.
+Investigate the feasibility of replacing the ring handle with one that can be operated with a clenched fist or provide a management solution of providing assistance as and when required.
+This will be subject to listed building consent.
+2 6 Guildhall 6.5 From the lobby area of the main stairs: original wooden doors lead into the space.
 These provide ring handles which will be difficult to operate with a clenched fist.
 Again, it is likely these are original features.
 However, it should be investigated to see if they could be replaced with handles that can be operated with a clenched fist.

-9.3 9.3.4 The accessible WC in the events area has a room which measures Accessible 1540 mm wide x 2065 mm deep.
-The accessible WC on floor 1a WCs measures 1450 mm x 2075 mm and 2a measures 1430 mm x 1880 mm.
+Investigate the feasibility of replacing the ring handles with ones that can be operated with a clenched fist or provide a management solution of providing assistance as and when required.
+This will be subject to listed building consent.
+2 9.3 Accessible WCs 9.3.4 The accessible WC in the events area has a room which measures 1540 mm wide x 2065 mm deep.
+The accessible WC on floor 1a measures 1450 mm x 2075 mm and 2a measures 1430 mm x 1880 mm.
 The rooms should measure no less than 1500 mm x 2200 mm.
 Current guidance now recommends that accessible WCs should have a width of no less than 1700 mm with current Approved Document M of the Building Regulations recommending 1500 mm.
 Increasing the width will not be easy to achieve and may be unreasonable for 50 - 70 mm.
 The reduced space in front of the WC pans can make manoeuvring difficult for a wheelchair user.
+Investigate the feasibility of extending the room lengths to provide a length of 2200 mm minimum.
+2